 - First Town: Colno, which possesses nice trees, a breezy atmosphere, and relatively normal living conditions compared to later towns you'll find.

-- Genre Shift: Mainly, more of a half-and-half RPG/Simulation than its earlier Monster Rancher entries.
+- Genre Shift: It's more of a half-and-half RPG/Simulation than earlier Monster Rancher entries.

-- Goldfish Poop Gang: The Violet Cats, a duo of by-the-(cliched)-book villains who are out to annoy you at every turn.
+- Goldfish Poop Gang: The Violet Cats, a duo of by-the-book villains who are out to annoy you at every turn.

-- Gotta Catch 'Em All: It wouldn't be a mons game without this!
-Even though there are only around 25 base breeds in this game out of the 70 or so in the whole series, you can have sub-breeds, main monsters with the characteristics of their sub.
-Bringing the grand total to 246 collectable, raisable, fightable critters.
+- Gotta Catch 'Em All: Even though there are only around 25 base breeds in this game out of the 70 or so in the whole series, you can have sub-breeds, main monsters with the characteristics of their sub.
+Bringing the grand total to 246 critters.

 - Idle Animation: Every monster breed has them, and they're quite nice to look at.

 - Killed Off for Real: A defining characteristic of Monster Rancher, also present here, is that monsters die from old age no matter how much you train and adore them.